Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Why the Saatva Rx Earned Best Mattress for a Herniated Disc Overall

-“In terms of back support, it doesn’t get much better than the Saatva,” said Lead Product Tester Loren Bullock.
-She and her fellow reviewers awarded this bed perfect scores in the categories of spinal alignment, pressure relief, and responsiveness, making it a natural choice for sleepers with a herniated disc.
+This bed earned perfect scores in the categories of spinal alignment, pressure relief, and responsiveness from me, the average-weight tester, as well as my light-weight and heavyweight counterparts, making it a natural choice for sleepers with a herniated disc.

 The Saatva Rx is a hybrid bed with a few unique bells and whistles.
 As its name implies, it was designed specifically to address aches and pains.
 Its medium firmness and specialty coil systems (yes, there’s more than one) meld support and softness into a memorably soothing package.